-Everything You Need To Know About Blush, From How To Apply It To What Kind To Use
+Everything You Need To Know About Blush

 How do I pick the right shade of blush for my skin tone?

-Anything you like goes, but Merinsky and Côté both have tips to get you started on the search for your dream shade.
+Anything you like goes.
 “A great rule of thumb for finding the perfect shade is [matching the colour] to the natural tones found in your lips,” says Merinsky.
 From there, you can go for a softer or more vibrant hue depending on the desired effect.
-Côté also recommends looking to your natural cheek colour to find a shade that brightens up your complexion.
+Côté also recommends looking to your natural cheek colour to find your optimal shade.

-There are also a few sure-fire winners to keep in mind while scanning potential colours: dusty and rosy shades of pink work well with fair skin, corals and peaches pop on medium skin tones and rich berry and magenta hues look stunning on darker skin.
+There are also a few surefire winners to keep in mind while scanning potential colours: dusty and rosy shades of pink work well with fair skin, corals and peaches pop on medium skin tones and rich berry and magenta hues look stunning on darker skin.

+Related: The Best Face And Body Self-Tanners For An Easy Faux Glow

 Should I apply blush before or after my foundation?

 Blush is best used on top of foundation.
-“Think of it as the decorative icing on a cake,” says Merinsky.
-While your foundation evens out the skin, blush lets you strategically add colour to sculpt and brighten the face.
+“Think of it as the icing on a cake,” says Merinsky.
+While foundation evens out skin, blush lets you strategically add colour to sculpt and brighten the face.
 If you want some of your natural colouring to come through, Côté suggests using less foundation over the cheeks so that your natural flush is visible when blush is applied on top.
-If you don’t often use foundation or base products, you can apply blush directly on fresh skin for a subtle hit of colour.
+If you don’t often use foundation, you can apply blush directly on fresh skin for a subtle hit of colour.

 What is the best way to apply blush?